My report on the coroner’s findings

 Taken together, the evidence from Dr Klepp and Dr O’Donnell demonstrates that it was physically impossible for Elly to have inhaled this amount of sand on her own.
 There is no logical or natural explanation for such extensive aspiration to occur voluntarily or accidentally.
 The only rational conclusion supported by the evidence is that an external force caused the airway obstruction while Elly was alive, making her death non-accidental!!!

-Importantly, the Coroner later amended the cause of death from “Undetermined” to “Aspiration of a large amount of sand,” validating the concerns I raised in 2016.
+Importantly, given the compelling evidence given by Dr Klepp and Dr O Donnelly the Coroner later amended the cause of death from “Undetermined” to “Aspiration of a large amount of sand,” validating the concerns I raised in 2016.
 The factual evidence I disclosed at that time accurately identified the nature and significance of Elly’s airway obstruction, highlighting the authorities’ initial failure to act!!!

 Bias and Procedural / Systemic Failures